How to look for records of... Mental health

 Where records survive, The National Archives holds returns of insane inmates in workhouses and asylums from 1834 to 1909 in MH 12.
-Some of the records in MH 12 have been digitised - see Discovery, our cataloguea search tool with descriptions of tens of millions of documents from the UK central government, law courts, other national bodies and from over 2,500 archives across the UK, for more information.
+Some of the records in MH 12 have been digitised – see Discovery, our catalogue, for more information.
 These give name, age, type of disability and whether considered dangerous.
 Unfortunately, they are arranged by county and poor law union, and there are subject indexes only (MH 15).
 Correspondence with asylum districts in MH 17 may be worth looking at.

 There are also returns of insane prisoners in prisons and houses of correction, submitted in March 1858, in MH 51/90-207.

 Following the County Asylums Act of 1808, justices of the peace were encouraged to build county lunatic asylums to house any pauper lunatics in their county.
 In 1845, this became compulsory.
 The 1890 Lunacy Act gave them a wider role, and patients with means began to be admitted.
 Records of the county asylums are likely to be kept locally.

 There are several musters of lunatics who were patients at Hoxton House, 1755-1818 (ADM 102/415-420) and at Haslar, 1818-1854 (ADM 102/356-373); Yarmouth too was a major hospital for naval lunatics.
 Reports on the treatment of naval lunatics, 1812-1832, are in ADM 105/28.
 The musters of sea-going hospital ships can be found with the other musters in ADM 36 and ADM 37.